drupalprojects/search_api/contrib/search_api_db/README.txt

 their respective columns (with "String"/"URI", and "Integer"/"Duration" being equivalent).

+Due to SQL limitations, fulltext searches are always case-insensitive.

 If you feel some service option is missing, or have other ideas for improving this implementation, please file a feature request in the project's issue queue, at [http://drupal.org/project/issues/search_api].